mieweb/docs/content/resources/communications/end-of-year-is-here-keeping-up-with-cms.md

 4. When the page loads, <strong>Instructions</strong> will display at the top of the page.
 Review these instructions and continue through each section of the program, as appropriate.
 5. Use the <em>Opt In</em> section to begin enrolling users, accordingly.
 Begin typing into the <strong>User</strong> autocomplete each name of the user(s)/provider(s) being enrolled.
 Multiple users/providers may be enrolled at one time.
 6. Because MIPS requires particular reporting periods for its measure categories, be sure to specify the <strong>Period</strong> for each performance category.
 Understand that all users/providers specified will be enrolled for the same period and measures selected.
 If different measures and periods are required for different users/providers, perform this step with each user/provider, individually.
 7. When all of the measures have been selected for the performance category, click the <strong>Submit</strong> button.

 {{% warning %}}
-    <strong>Be sure to enroll in ONLY the measures for which supporting documentation can be provided, as outlined by the measure specification.
-DO NOT enroll in any measures for which supporting documentation cannot be provided in the event of an audit.</strong>
+**Be sure to enroll in ONLY the measures for which supporting documentation can be provided, as outlined by the measure specification.
+DO NOT enroll in any measures for which supporting documentation cannot be provided in the event of an audit.**
 {{% /warning %}}

 8. If there are any additional performance categories, the page will refresh and load the instructions and Opt-In block, again, as well as any measures offered under that category.
 Follow the provided instructions and select any and all appropriate measures.
 Click the <strong>Submit</strong> button when ready to continue.
 9. Continue until all categories of the program have been updated.
 10. Once all categories are addressed and measures are successfully selected and submitted, Status for All Providers (enrolled) will display in grid form.